SublimeLinter/SublimeLinter/global_settings.rst

 .. note::

-   You are **strongly** discouraged from using this setting instead of :ref:`setting up your PATH correctly <debugging-path-problems>` in your shell.
+   Instead of using this setting, consider :ref:`setting up your PATH correctly <debugging-path-problems>` in your shell.

    This setting works like the |path| environment variable; you provide **directories** that will be searched for executables (e.g. ``"/opt/bin"``), **not** paths to specific executables.